indra-labs/indra/doc/whitepaper.md

 In much the same way as for emerging directly at a selected router, rendezvous allows relay operators to provide services without revealing their location to the network.
 This functionality is fairly simple, it is a type of exit that requires the use of a specified public key used by the hidden service operator to negotiate routes to the rendezvous points, the router at the rendezvous essentially takes the packet received at the end point and instead of directly forwarding to another address, sends it in **return** messages to the hidden service's outbound rendezvous path.

 This functionality is slated for later implementation after direct, at-router and forwarded connections are implemented, as it requires the design of a protocol for the hidden service to request relaying and wait for **return** messages as they arrive.
+This is a relatively complex addition to the protocol, but it is important to add it later as this enables both forward **and** backward privacy, whereas the main purpose of the protocol is focused on providing forward privacy, and the exit services are advertised by nodes associated with an address.

 ## Protocol Agnostic Transport